SonDo580/fe-assessment-feb-2025/README.md

 3. Open the browser and go to http://localhost:4173

+## Extra:

+The endpoints return fixed responses, so I use transform functions to mimic a `real search experience` for user.

 ## Note on implementation:

-1. In real application, the server returns the correct response.
-So I use the mock response as is to display results without filtering for items that really contains keyword.

-2. When handle clearing input by clicking clear button and select suggestion from the the suggestions dropdown, I use onMouseDown instead of onClick (because of the order in which events are fires).
+When handle clearing input by clicking clear button and select suggestion from the the suggestions dropdown, I use onMouseDown instead of onClick (because of the order in which events are fires).

 - When we click on ClearButton / SuggestionItem, the `blur` event on SearchInput is triggered, which set the `isInputFocused` state to `false`
 - The ClearButton / SuggestionsDropdown is unmounted.
 So the `click` event will not fired on those elements.